kouloumos/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:00:19

-Right.
 And you also need to make sure that you get some fresh blood in there, so you don't get sequestered into some part of the network.
 And then, I don't know, you go on vacation and your node was offline for a week and you come back and nobody's online anymore.
 You need to constantly keep hearing about new nodes.
 Hi, Jonas.

 Speaker 2: 00:00:45